 A wind turbine is a machine used to convert kinetic energy from the wind into mechanical energy, in turn converted into electricity.
 When several wind turbines are installed on the same site, this is called a “wind park” or “wind farm”.

 The first wind turbines used to produce electricity date back to the 1970s.
 In France today, wind power is the second most used renewable energy source behind hydropower.
-It supplies more than 8% of national electricity requirements (i.e., 11.8 TWh in the first quarter of 2021).
+It supplies more than 8% of national electricity requirements (8,3% in 2022, that is 37.9 TWh).

 In France, wind power supplies more than 8% of national electricity requirements.